dinkicha/stopWatch/README.md

 [StopWatchGeneral](https://stopwatch-b5b6a.web.app/)

 # Description
-Hello, everyone this project is stopWatch it is very simple projects with loading animation that is loading 5 seconds and then the site shows up.You can stop and reset the timer anytime you want.
+Hello, everyone this project is stopWatch it is very simple projects with loading animation that is loading 5 seconds and then the site shows up.You can stop and reset the timer anytime you want.I used Firebass for hosting the site.

 # Thank you for your time!
 • If you want to spend a little more time with me you can check my code! <br>